 Who can use this feature?

-- Click Save Changes
+- Click the Save Changes button

 - Sign in to the website using ADFS

-- The new certificate will not appear in the Signature Signing and Verification field until after an app pool recycles your website (which occurs every night).
+Note: The new certificate will not appear in the Signature Signing and Verification field until after an app pool recycles your website (which occurs every night).
 You can check back after this to see the new certificate populated in this field.

 The terms located in this section are listed alphabetically.

 - App: Application